|Back to Main Print This Page Email to a Friend|

 - Your surgeon may decide to leave a small plastic tube in your chest to prevent air and fluid from building up

-You may have a sore throat after the test due to the breathing tube.
-You can ease the sore throat by eating ice chips.
+You may have a sore throat from the breathing tube.
+You can ease the pain by eating ice chips.

-It is also performed when there is fluid in the chest cavity, or when a direct view of the pleura and the lungs is needed.
+It is also done when there is fluid in the chest cavity, or when a direct view of the pleura and the lungs is needed.

 This procedure may also be done to examine a metastatic pleural tumor.